QusaiEl/SmartCart_SSH_InitialAuthentication_System/sshcproject442/README.txt

 ./smartCard/sig - random message to generate signature ./smartCard/private_key.pem - private key used to create signature for vm access

-sshC.py - code searches root directory for keys until they exist then calls ssh if they are valid
+sshC.py - code searches root directory for signature until it exists then calls ssh if it is valid

 private_key.pem - code handles input from used on the card and creates and sends signature